raelgc/win_us_intl/README.md

 # How to Contribute

 If you modify this file to improve the compatibility with the original Windows US Intl Behavior, please open an issue in this repo.
-We'll gladly merge both files after determine those changes will match the usual behavior in Windows, giving credit where due.
+We'll gladly merge both files after determining those changes will match the usual behavior in Windows, giving credit where due.